llpeterson/congestion/trend.md

 days, if not weeks.
 Afterall, there are requisition forms to be filled out, in triplicate!

-But we have seen again and again, once you provide the right programmatic interfaces, software can be brought to bear on the problem, and “instantly” can, for all practical purposes, be truly instantaneous.
+But as we have seen again and again, once you provide the right programmatic interfaces, software can be brought to bear on the problem, and “instantly” can, for all practical purposes, be truly instantaneous.
 This is effectively what cloud providers do with the